mewmew88/first-challenge/README.md

 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-To meet the user story, I had to achieve the following:
+To achieve the User Story, a downdloaded starter code was given to work with and had to use GitHub for the repository and the deployment of the website.
+While GitBash and VSCode was used for working on the started code to acheive the following:
 - Semantic HTML elements were added throughout the source code
 - HTML elements now follow a logical structure independent of styling and positioning
 - Image and icon elements contain accessible alt attributes